hirokoymj/gcp-study-note/study-app/README.md

 For Policy Denied audit logs, select policy.
 ```

+- Q: You are storing sensitive information in a Cloud Storage bucket.
+For legal reasons, you need to be able to record all requests that read any of the stored data.
+You want to make sure you comply with these requirements.
+What should you do?
+- A: Enable Data Access audit logs for the Cloud Storage API.

 # IAM

 - 4 Members: Google Account, SA, Google Group, Google Workspace /Cloud Identity